Darío Conca: Austin Bold

 football to focus on other ventures.

 International career

-Darío Conca was capped at Argentina's youth national team, but never at the senior team.
+Conca was capped at Argentina's youth national team, but never at the senior team.
 However, he considered the idea of playing for Brazil in 2015, and Mano Menezes, Brazil's manager at the time, did not rule out including him in Brazil's squad.

 Personal life

 Conca met his wife Paula Araújo in 2007.
 They married in Maldives in September 2010.
 On 15 March 2012, their first son, Benjamin, was born in Guangzhou, China PR.
 Their second son, Bryan, was born in Shanghai on 18 March 2016.